Additional discounts in case of bank transfer:

 Sound quality needs to be improved!

-Perfect Acoustic’s main goal is to create an even sound.
-To bring the deeper frequencies on an equal footing with the high frequencies, bass traps must be used.
+Perfect Acoustic’s main goal is to create an even tone.
+To bring the deeper frequency on an equal footing with the treble frequency, bass absorbers must be used.
 The panels they sell consist only of dense and heavy structure and absorbent materials.
 With this, we focus specifically on the deeper sounds.
-Bass traps also have several uses for materials.
+Bass absorbers also have several uses for materials.
 It depends on the size of the room, the type of walls.
 Not to mention the size of the speakers.